-Kindness
+- Kindness

-Honesty
+- Honesty

-Integrity
+- Integrity

-Respect
+- Respect

-Responsibility
+- Responsibility

-Accountability
+- Accountability

 Hilltop Drive School uses current materials, strategies, and educational resources that will support students to become independent learners prepared for future academic success.
-Students in grades 4-6 have a personal laptop for classroom use.
-All primary classrooms have 4-5 computers and visit the computer lab regularly.
+Students in grades 3-6 have a personal laptop for classroom use.
+All primary classrooms have 4-5 computers, access to laptops, and visit the computer lab regularly.
 We strive to integrate technology throughout the curriculum.